CoreCivic (CXW)

 12. Is Now The Time To Buy CoreCivic?

-CoreCivic’s P/E ratio based on the next 12 months is 14.4x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are superior stocks to buy right now.
+CoreCivic’s P/E ratio based on the next 12 months is 12.5x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are superior stocks to buy right now.